 GWSP's five priority themes provide helpful guideposts for steering the dialogue with country clients and directing knowledge and analytical work.
-The priority themes are reflected in the GWSP results framework and will remain at the heart of GWSP's activities over the coming period (2022 - 2030) with an updated strategy (2022 - 2030) based on mid-term review of GWSP8.
+The priority themes are reflected in the GWSP results framework and will remain at the heart of GWSP's activities over the coming period (2022 - 2030) with an updated strategy (2022 - 2030) based on mid-term external evaluation of GWSP.